hipc-book/hipc-book.github.io/_lectures/4-on-core_parallelism.md

 _mm_free(c);
 ```

 Clearly, hand-vectorising code has a significant impact on the readability (and writeability!) of our code.
-Luckily, an optimising compiler is usually capable of applying vectorisation to code, assuming there are no dependancies -- this process is usually called auto-vectorisation, and we're going to cover that next.
+Luckily, an optimising compiler is usually capable of applying vectorisation to code, assuming there are no dependencies -- this process is usually called auto-vectorisation, and we're going to cover that next.

 > **Further Reading**
 >